-Lorenzo teaches all levels of French (and occasionally Italian) as part of a major curricular realignment to the task-based method following internationally recognized proficiency standards.
+Lorenzo teaches all levels of French, and occasionally Italian.
 He coordinated the transition to a new textbook and program at the Intermediate level in 2016/17, and developed a new curriculum for the Advanced level in 2017/2018.
 Lorenzo earned his Ph.D. in French from Stanford writing a dissertation challenging the exclusiveness of positive values in Albert Camus’s solar humanism.
 He has published work on Camus, the "adjunctification" of higher education, and his current research focuses on student advancement and retention in the foreign language classroom.
 Before coming to UW in 2015, he taught French and Italian and worked as a study abroad adviser at Notre Dame de Namur University in Belmont, CA.

 - "A Psychogeography of the Monstrous in Le Premier Homme" in A Writer's Topography: Space and Place in the Life and Works of Albert Camus, eds.
 Jason Herbeck and Vincent Grégoire (Leiden: Brill/Rodopi, 2015): 117-134.

 - “Unionizing Adjunct and Tenure-Track Faculty at Notre Dame de Namur University,” with Marianne Delaporte and Kim Tolley in Professors in the Gig Economy: Unionizing Adjunct Faculty in America, ed.
 Kim Tolley (Johns Hopkins University Press, 2018): 104-122.

 Summer 2018 B-term

 - KING5 News Sits in on class discussion of recent Paris attacks - November 17, 2015